A year of ‘PANSIES’…

 The underrated iris…

 We all have our favorites.
 Some maintain consistently and others are subject to rotation as our palette evolves.
 For the 2023 growing season, these are the standouts that I cannot wait to see return next year.
 ‘Despacito‘ Bred by : Robin Shadlow This is a dwarf bearded iris.
-So if you are tight on Read More
+So if you are tight Read More

 It’s raining daffodils…